Terry Shockley

 Terry Shockley has been a long-time contributor to amateur wrestling.

-As a founding director of both the Wisconsin Weigh-In Club and the Gold Medal Wrestling Club, Terry has spearheaded many fundraising and tournament projects benefitting the sport of wrestling.
+As a founding director of both the University of Wisconsin Weigh-In Club and the Gold Medal Wrestling Club, Terry has spearheaded many fundraising and tournament projects benefiting the sport of wrestling.

 Most recently, Terry, his wife, Sandy, and Shockley Communications Corporation provided a major gift toward the completion of the UW wrestling complex.
 The team meeting room/media center is named in their honor.

-As a broadcaster, Terry served as executive producer of the first statewide telecast of the WIAA State Wrestling Tournament in 1973.
+As a broadcaster, Terry served as executive producer of the first statewide telecast of the Wisconsin Interscholastic Athletic Association state wrestling tournament in 1973.
 Shockley served as executive producer of several televised UW duals and has produced several award-winning radio commercials promoting Big Ten and UW wrestling.

 The 1997-98 UW wrestling season marks the 28th consecutive year that Terry has volunteered his services as the PA announcer for Badger duals.
-He has been the PA voice of four Big Ten championships and two NCAA Division III Wrestling Championship finals.
+He has been the in-arena announcer of four Big Ten wrestling championships and two NCAA Division III Wrestling Championships.

 According to Augustana College sports information records, Shockley was one of the most feared pinners in collegiate wrestling during an era when all wrestlers competed in one division.
 His technique with the lateral drop and cradle resulted in Shockley scoring a fall in nearly 50 percent of all matches wrestled for the Vikings between 1958-62.

-Shockley was a four-time finalist in the College Conference of Illinois and Wisconsin (CCIW).
+Shockley was a four-time finalist in the College Conference of Illinois and Wisconsin.
 Terry won two conference championships at 130 pounds and one at 137 pounds.

 He was unbeaten in dual competition through three years of college competition.
 In 1982, he was the first wrestler inducted into the Augustana Athletic Hall of Honor.